tarantool/grafana-dashboard/doc/monitoring/grafana_dashboard.rst

 Dashboard requires using ``metrics`` **0.15.0** or newer for complete experience;
 ``'alias'`` :ref:`global label <metrics-api_reference-labels>` must be set on each instance to properly display panels (e.g. provided with ``cartridge.roles.metrics`` role).
+Starting from Tarantool 2.11.1, ``metrics`` are a built-in part of Tarantool binary.

 To support `CRUD <https://github.com/tarantool/crud>`_ statistics, install ``CRUD`` **0.11.1** or newer.
 Call ``crud.cfg`` on router to enable CRUD statistics collect